tecnico-sec/Project-Overview-2023_1/README.md

 Before the final deadline of the project, submit an archive with all the developed code and resources, and the report document.

-IMPORTANT: the code archive and the report are submitted separately on the F�nix system.
+IMPORTANT: the code archive and the report are submitted separately on the Fénix system.

 ## 1.11.
 Check presentation session